canvasxyz/canvas-docs/docs/about.md

 # About Canvas

 Canvas is an off-chain runtime for web applications.
-It's a federated protocol similar to Bluesky's [AT Protocol](https://atproto.com/guides/overview), but focused on application developers, and those building on blockchain-anchored identity.
+It's a federated protocol similar to Bluesky's [AT Protocol](https://atproto.com/guides/overview), but focused on application developers and builders using blockchain-anchored identity.

-Every signed message on Canvas is *executed* within a JavaScript/WASM virtual machine.
+Every signed message on Canvas is "executed" in a JavaScript/WASM virtual machine.
 During execution, actions are allowed to write to a SQLite database, using an interface that resembles a key-value store.
 Applications can then expose this data through SQL and programmable views.

 Messages are signed with the IPFS URI of the spec intended to process them, although specs can also define custom signature formats, so they can process data from other applications, or base layers outside Canvas.